ndbucksmith/ClimateSensitivity/README.md

  N|0.118|0.177|0.234|K / (w/m^2)|
  S|0.132|0.212|0.247|K / (w/m^2)|

 One great advantage of this method is that there is plenty of signal here.
 Temperature ranges across 60 degrees K and power ranges over 400 watts per meter squared.
 Disputes over small adjustments in temperature, common when looking at time series temperature data to tease out the magnitude of CO2 driven warming,  will not have much effect on these measured sensitivities.
-Reviewers or critics might come forward with some valid criticisms of how power numbers are calculated.
+Reviewers or critics might come forward with some valid criticisms of how power numbers are calculated, but it will be hard to change the results much as all powers (VIS, IR up and down) go down as absolute value of latitude increases.

 With first release power is calculated as the sum of VIS + IR power.
 As I said before this was added 'Adding in downward IR is likely to reduce sensitivity since inevitably there is more IR heating in the hot, wet tropics than the cold, dry poles.'
 This improvement resulted in sensitivities just over half of VIS only sensitivities.
 The albedo correction, surface reflection in Trenberth diagram, is based on latitude from this [table](http://www.climatedata.info/forcing/albedo/).
 I would like to replace it with something that uses, say ISCCP satellite data or the mix of land types and land to sea ratios in the region of influence around a given station.
 The reflection correction is based on[ NASA numbers](https://www.giss.nasa.gov/research/briefs/rossow_01/distrib.html) and again could benefit by satellite or other local data.
 IR power lookup via [science of doom.](https://scienceofdoom.com/2010/07/17/the-amazing-case-of-back-radiation/)